reblol/Pulsepanion/README.md

 - Connected backend to the R Shiny UI using `reticulate`
 - Built the PDF export pipeline with `rmarkdown` and custom formatting

-_Other team members can be listed here with their specific roles if needed._

 ---

 ## 📂 How to Run Locally